edmobe/pruebas/readme.txt

-This git repository was created on my computer.
+This is my first official GitHub repository.
+I am learning the basics.